Youth Justice Summit 2019: Children in the Criminal Courts

 In light of the landmark judgment in R (on the application of P, G and W) (Respondents) v Secretary of State for the Home Department and another (Appellants) UKSC 3, what next for criminal records regime?
 How will this affect child suspects and defendants?

-Children with neurodevelopmental disorders and the criminal courts
+Children, neurodevelopmental issues and the criminal courts

 Shauneen Lambe (chair), Professor Sarah-Jayne Blakemore, Brenda Campbell QC, Maya Sikand and Professor Simon Baron-Cohen